KeithPetro/useful_scripts/README.md

 Current usage:

 `concat_mp4.bat [n]` where n is the number of input files.
-All files must be names 1.mp4 through n.mp4, and the script will produce out.mp4 as well as the intermediary .ts files.
+All files must be named 1.mp4 through n.mp4, and the script will produce out.mp4 as well as the intermediary .ts files.

 Please note that the files you are concatenating **must** be the same dimensions.